What are Fields?

 keystringThe system name of this field.
 Primarily informs JSON and egress structures

-typestringOne of string, number, boolean, date, enum, reference.
+typestringOne of string, number, boolean, date, enum, reference, string-list, enum-list, reference-list.
 Defines the handling of this property

 labelstringkeyA user-facing descriptive label designed to be displayed in the UI such as a table header

 configobjectConfiguration relevant to the type of column.
-See property documentation below
+See type documentation below